Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 - Exhibit O: Refund Policy (Must be at least as favorable to the student as GNPEC refund policy, which can be found in Standard Nine of the Minimum Standards).

-For complete licensing information, visit the Important Links section of this page.
+For complete licensing information, visit the Additional Resources section of this page.